 It is important that we have an accurate medical history and understand any previous care you have received so we can provide you with the most appropriate and effective cancer care.
 Please bring the following items to your first appointment:

 Cancer is not one disease, but a general term covering many distinct diseases.
 Each type of cancer has patterns that may differ from other types of cancer, and the same type often affects one person differently from another.
-Because there are so many variables, different types of treatments may be required and no one treatment is right for everyone.
-That's why our physicians at Grand Valley Oncology customize a treatment plan to meet each patient's specific diagnosis, needs and condition.

 The main types of cancers are: carcinoma, sarcoma, lymphoma, leukemia and myeloma.